-further tease[s] out the magnitude of any potential nitrogen overapplication, especially in cases where use of only the multi-year A/R ratio may mask significant quantities of nitrogen left in the field.
+We concluded in Order WQ 2018-0002 that the A/R ratio will be more informative if paired with an additional calculation of the pounds of nitrogen applied minus the pounds of nitrogen removed for each field on a per acre basis.
+This metric is known as the "A-R difference."
+The A-R difference, which uses the same A and R data that is used to calculate the A/R ratio, further tease[s] out the magnitude of any potential nitrogen overapplication, especially in cases where use of only the multi-year A/R ratio may mask significant quantities of nitrogen left in the field.
 Further, the A-R difference, whether considered at the scale of a field, a township, or an alternative geographic unit, provides useful information on the magnitude of the amount of nitrogen left in the soil with potential to reach groundwater.
-This data in turn allow the Third Party and regional water board to better focus follow-up and management practice implementation as well as research and modeling on groundwater loading.28
+This data in turn allow the Third Party and regional water board to better focus follow-up and management practice implementation as well as research and modeling on groundwater loading.

-We made it clear in Order 2018-0002 that the requirements for growers to report their A and R data, and for the grower, the third party29 or the regional water board to calculate each grower's annual and multi-year A/R ratios and annual and multi-year A-R difference values was precedential statewide for all irrigated lands regulatory programs,30 with specified exceptions not relevant here.31 We also made it clear that, regardless of which of the three entities calculated the A/R ratio and A-R difference values, it was a precedential statewide requirement that the A/R ratio and A-R difference values were to be shared with the grower, the third party, and the regional water board so that the values could be used for the purposes identified above.32
+We made it clear in Order 2018-0002 that the requirements for growers to report their A and R data, and for the grower, the third party or the regional water board to calculate each grower's annual and multi-year A/R ratios and annual and multi-year A-R difference values was precedential statewide for all irrigated lands regulatory programs, with specified exceptions.
+We also made it clear that, regardless of which of